 Unfortunately, you can’t hook your TV set top box up to an Xbox 360, but there are plenty of apps to cover your TV needs.

 As with the XBox One, there’s Microsoft Movies and TV; catch-up from iPlayer, All 4, Demand 5, and STV Player; or you can log in to Netflix, Amazon Instant Video, NOW TV, and Blinkbox.

 And of course, you can sign in to Sky Go if you’ve got Sky Go Extra, to watch dozens of live channels and episodes of your favourite shows on demand.

 TV on PS4 and PS3

 While you can’t connect your set top box to a PlayStation, you’ll still get plenty of apps.
-PlayStation Video is Sony’s store for on demand films and TV - which includes cloud storage, so you can access your vids from any device, such as a Sony Xperia phone.
+PlayStation Video is Sony’s store for on demand films and TV - which includes cloud storage, so you can access your videos from any device, such as a Sony Xperia phone.

 Besides that, there’s Netflix, Amazon Instant Video, NOW TV, iPlayer, All 4, YouTube, and loads more.

 And as with an Xbox, you can log in to your Sky Go account, if you’re a Sky TV customer with Sky Go Extra.
-Both on demand TV and live channels will be ready to stream.
+Both on-demand TV and live channels will be ready to stream.

 TV on Wii U

 On a Wii U, you can watch TV shows and films through the Netflix, Amazon Instant Video, iPlayer, Crunchyroll, and YouTube apps.
-But there’s also an internet browser - meaning you can access any other streaming site, including Sky Go and Virgin TV Anywhere if you’re a Sky or Virgin Media TV customer.